Stem Cell Therapy for Meniscus Tear in Thailand

 Meniscus tears are among the most common knee injuries, occurring in athletes and ageing populations alike.
 The meniscus serves as a critical shock absorber and stabiliser in the knee joint.
 Tears in the avascular "white zone" of the meniscus have particularly poor natural healing capacity.
 Arthroscopic partial meniscectomy, the standard surgical treatment, removes damaged tissue but accelerates long-term joint degeneration.
 Stem cell therapy offers a regenerative alternative that may support meniscal tissue healing and preserve the protective function of the meniscus.
 Treatment is delivered at Boston Health Longevity in Chiang Mai with precise, precision delivery protocols.

-Patients from Australia, Singapore, Hong Kong, and the UAE travel to Chiang Mai for treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.
+Patients from Australia, the United Kingdom, Japan and Singapore travel to Chiang Mai for meniscus tear treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.

 What Causes Meniscus Tear?